TishShaw/empire-homes/README.md

 - Cd into remote repository ad create a new branch
 - Run npm create-react-app . (with the period at the end)
 - Open vscode

-### Contribution GuideLinespen to contributions
-Please feel free to follow the "fork-and-pull" git flow to make contributions to this application.

-1. Fork the repo on GitHub
-2. Clone the project tp your own machine
-3. Commit changes to your own branch
-4. Push your work back up to your fork
-5. Submit a pull request so that we can review your changes

 ### User Stories